If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 Style: Internal split toe (5mm also available in round toe)

-The lack of a heel-loop is not my favorite, as I’ve found booties without heel loops, combined with cold and clumsy fingers or simply laziness, can lead to ripped booties in the long run.
-However, that has yet to happen here, and won’t as long as I remember to be careful.
+The lack of a heel-loop is not our favorite, as we’ve found booties without heel loops, combined with cold and clumsy fingers or simply laziness, can lead to ripped booties in the long run.
+However, that has yet to happen with our Flashbomb booties, and won’t as long as we remember to be careful.

 Flashbomb 3mm: